ballerina-platform/module-ballerinax-stan/stan-ballerina/Module.md

 stan:Client stanClient = check new(stan:DEFAULT_URL);
 ```

-2. Connect to a server using the URL:
+2. Connect to a server using a specific URL:
 ```ballerina
 stan:Client stanClient = check new("nats://localhost:4222");
 ```